 Being on the edge of adulthood might be scary, but your insurance doesn't have to be

-In an experiment to determine which car insurance company was the cheapest for teens, we discovered that Geico provided the lowest rate with all other metrics constant with Progressive coming in second.
+In an experiment to determine which car insurance company was the cheapest for teens, we discovered that Geico provided the lowest premium with all other metrics constant with Progressive coming in second.
 Our profile was a 17-year-old added to their parent's policy across 5 zip codes in the US.
-If you don't fall into our specific profile or into the zip codes we surveyed (which is highly likely), use our findings as a starting point while looking at many different companies in order to find the best rate for you and your driver.
+If you don't fall into our specific profile or into the zip codes we surveyed (which is highly likely), use our findings as a starting point while looking at many different companies to find the best rate for you and your driver.
 Because your teen's rate changes so much as they age, we suggest shopping for car insurance every 6 months.
 Do that here with us.

 Now that we’ve talked about why it is so expensive to insure 17-year-olds, let’s talk about ways to save.